aspose-total/Aspose.Total-Products/total/en/net/conversion/svg-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render SVG to SXC" h2="Export SVG File to SXC via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert SVG file to SXC within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities that make it easy to create powerful applications.

+The process of converting SVG to SXC involves two steps.
+Firstly, Aspose.PDF for .NET can be used to export SVG to XLSX.
+This component provides a wide range of features and capabilities that make it easy to create powerful applications.
+It supports a wide range of features such as text extraction, image extraction, document manipulation, and more.

+Once the SVG file has been exported to XLSX, Aspose.Cells for .NET can be used to convert XLSX to SXC.
+This component provides a wide range of features and capabilities that make it easy to create powerful applications.
+It supports a wide range of features such as data manipulation, formatting, charting, and more.
+It also provides a powerful Spreadsheet Programming API that makes it easy to create powerful applications.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert SVG file to SXC within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export SVG to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to SXC.
+Using Aspose.Total for .NET, developers can easily convert SVG file to SXC within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps, firstly exporting SVG to XLSX using Aspose.PDF for .NET and then converting XLSX to SXC using Aspose.Cells for .NET.
+Both components provide a wide range of features and capabilities that make it easy to create powerful applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}